Highlander

 DM - [gets out of car as Sole pulls up next to warehouse] He's in there?

-Sole - He's waiting for you there.
+Sole - He's waiting for you here.

 DM - Well, you can go now.
-You're done your master's bidding. [off Sole's look] It was the absinthe.
-Get in there.
-[Sole gets in the car and drives off as DM enters the warehouse.]
+You've done your master's bidding. [off Sole's look] It was the absinthe.

-Paris street near warehouse
+Paris street near warehouse, night 17

 [As Sole's car moves down the street, another car pulls in front of it, blocking its path.]